Cost Comparison Custom Software VS Saas Tools

 Step 4 — Hybrid approach (works best for small teams)

-In most small teams, the sweet spot is mixing SaaS with light custom code instead of going fully one way.
+In most small teams, the sweet spot is mixing SaaS with light custom code instead of going fully one way, and teams often benefit from this approach because they can move faster without taking full ownership of every supporting system.

 Use ready-made tools for the heavy lifting, then add small scripts or integrations to fit your workflow.